 The stakes get even higher for the shoppers who aren’t just browsing and shopping but are creating the products they want to purchase.
-Custom-created or personalized products can increase sales dramatically, but with their presence comes a need for product pages that go above and beyond the standard image gallery and add to cart button.
+Custom-created or personalized products can increase sales dramatically, but with their presence comes a need for product pages that go above and beyond the standard image gallery and add-to-cart button.

 Now let's say you have a WooCommerce store and have taken a step into personalization.
 Who wouldn't, right?
 When shoppers who have the ability to personalize their products tend to be more engaged, purchase more often, and spend more per visit than those who can’t customize their goods in any way, personalization starts making a lot of sense for many stores.

 But, how do you approach it?
-Offering personalized products can be tricky, but if you organize correctly it can be a great benefit for your company.
-So, whether you’re already selling products with personalization or are considering adding some custom creations for your store, we thought a little help could go a long way.
+Offering personalized products can be tricky, but if you organize them correctly it can be a great benefit for your company.
+So, whether you’re already selling products with personalization or are considering adding some custom creations to your store, we thought a little help could go a long way.
 Here are some tips and tricks that will help you master personalized products on WooCommerce.

 First of all, let's take some time to think about what personalization will you offer.
 When you think of personalized goods, your first thought may be of old-fashioned monogrammed bath towels or novelty items like wedding souvenirs customized with the name of the newly married couple, but personalization can go way further than that.
 From small details such as custom gift wrapping to entirely on-demand products with custom materials and confection, knowing what you will personalize is and how always the first step.